tech-engine/goscrapy/README.md

 ```

 ### Output
-An Output represents the output produced by the spider(via yield).
+An Output represents an output produced by your spider(via yield).
 It encapsulates the records obtained from scraping, any potential errors, and a reference to the associated Job.
 The Output struct, as defined in the __`output.go`__ code, contains methods to retrieve records, error information, and other details.

 ```go
 // do not modify this file